 Background

 The incidence and strength of anthropogenic disturbances are globally increasing in all systems.
 These changes reduce biodiversity by decreasing the amount of available terrestrial habitat for both plants and animals (Nopper et al. 2018; Irwin et al. 2010; Elmqvist 2013).
-If we continue with the current trends, likely, resident species can no longer behaviourally mitigate climate and land-use changes, such as urbanization and agriculture dryland systems (Germano et al. 2011).
+If we continue with the current trends, resident species may no longer behaviourally mitigate climate and land-use changes, such as urbanization and agriculture dryland systems (Germano et al. 2011).
 Many organisms in drylands are not only sensitive to large-scale changes but also small, fine-scale fluctuations (Shrode and Gerking 1977; Hadley 1970).
 Changes in the environment at fine-scales can push species beyond the point of no return and force local extirpations because of the relative climate envelopes (Ivey et al. 2020; Vickers, Manicom, and Schwarzkopf 2011) and the species’ capacity to adapt to a changing climate (Bauwens, Hertz, and Castilla 1996; Visser 2008) or to migrate (Lennox et al. 2016; Seebacher and Post 2015).
 Long-term climate patterns can mediate reproduction and distribution (Bellard et al. 2012; Walther 2010) but fine-scale, microclimatic data can impact the immediate day-to-day survival.
 Hence, the scale at which climate is measured is important for different species.
-Effective conservation and management strategies must integrate microclimatic data with coarse-scale measurements since only considering macro-level data can be detrimental to the survival of many animals.
+Effective conservation and management strategies must integrate microclimatic data with coarse-scale measurements since only considering macro-level data could be detrimental to the survival of many animals.

 The presence of vegetation is key for ecosystem resilience because vegetation provides habitat for other trophic levels.
 Resilience is defined as the ability of a community to recover its composition and function and to continue to persist after changes introduced by disturbance (Torok et al. 2020).
-Shrubs and likely many perennials with a canopy, can function as structural agents of facilitation and provide benefit to other taxa through the canopies by ameliorating the microclimate (Filazzola et al. 2017).
+Shrubs and likely many perennials with a canopy, can function as structural agents of facilitation and provide benefits to other taxa through the canopies by ameliorating the microclimate (Filazzola et al. 2017).
 Canopy microclimates are generally cooler, more humid, and experience less direct solar radiation (Filazzola et al. 2017; Holzapfel and Mahall 1999).
 Vegetation can also provide cooler temperatures during the hottest times of the day and thus provides refuges for species and is an important driver of habitat selection for many vertebrate species (Kline et al. 2019).
 Thus, shrubs can help plants and animals address climatic stressors at fines-scales, which matter to them.
 Ephedra Californica (Mormon Tea) is a common foundation shrub and native to the Southwestern regions of California (Sawyer, Keeler-Wolf, and Evens 2009).
 Ephedra is a great example of abiotic amelioration through the canopy as it facilitates plant species (Lortie et al. 2018) and animals (Ivey et al. 2020).